Madison School Board to adopt 2 different budgets for 2020-21 ahead of referendums

-The Madison School Board will take up two different budgets Monday for the 2020-21 school year in preparation of a pair of referendum worth $350 million on next month's ballot — with both spending plans potentially avoiding a lawsuit from the teachers union by restoring frozen wages.
+The Madison School Board will take up two different budgets Monday for the 2020-21 school year — one if a pair of referendums worth $350 million on next month's ballot passes and one if they don't — with both spending plans potentially avoiding a lawsuit from the teachers union by restoring frozen wages.

-If the referendums on the Nov.
-3 ballot are a success, the district is proposing a $495.7 million spending plan that would roll out a new elementary reading curriculum quicker, boost money for a fund focused on "Black Excellence," provide staff an average salary increase of 2.5%, and raise property taxes on the owner of an average-value home.
+If both referendums on the Nov.
+3 ballot are approved, the district is proposing a $495.7 million spending plan that would roll out a new elementary reading curriculum quicker, boost money for a fund focused on "Black Excellence," provide staff an average salary increase of 2.5% and raise property taxes on the owner of an average-value home.

-Under the scenario voters reject both referendums, the proposed $478.9 million budget would spread out the purchase of elementary reading materials over two years, keep funding flat for the Black Excellence fund, give an average 2% raise to staff, and lower property taxes on the average home.
+If voters reject both referendums, the proposed $478.9 million budget would spread out the purchase of elementary reading materials over two years, keep funding flat for the Black Excellence fund, give an average 2% raise to staff and lower property taxes on the average home.

 If the operating referendum passes, the district will be able to permanently raise its state-imposed revenue limit by $6 million this year, padding the operating budget with more property taxes, and by an additional $27 million over the three upcoming school years.